Bode (river)

 It rises in the Harz mountains and drains them in a northerly direction.
 After 169 km it discharges into the Saale at Nienburg.
-The river is named after a legendary giant, the wild, rampaging, Bohemian, Prince Bodo, who, according to the Rosstrappe legend changed into a marauding dog that guarded the crown of Princess Brunhilde in the Kronensumpf ("crown marsh") in the present-day Bode Gorge (Bodetal).
+The river is named after a legendary giant, the wild, rampaging, Bohemian, Prince Bodo, who, according to the Rosstrappe legend, changed into a marauding dog that guarded the crown of Princess Brunhilde in the Kronensumpf ("crown marsh") in the present-day Bode Gorge (Bodetal).
 The gorge is the narrow section of the Bode valley between Treseburg and Thale.

 The Bodo legend

-According to tradition, there was once a giant called Bodo who came from Thuringia to pursue Brunhilde, the king's beautiful daughter, whom he wanted to marry against her will.
+According to tradition, there was once a giant called Bodo who came from Thuringia, in modern-day central Germany, to pursue Brunhilde, the king's beautiful daughter, whom he wanted to marry against her will.
 Brunhilde fled on a white stallion (Ross), but they suddenly came to a deep ravine.
 With one bold leap she reached the rocks on the far side, but her pursuer fell into the abyss.
-The hoofprint of her horse can still be seen today as the so-called Rosstrappe.
+According to legend, the hoofprint of her horse can still be seen today as the so-called Rosstrappe.
 Meanwhile, Bodo was turned into a dog.
 As her horse leapt the gorge, however, the princess lost her golden crown, which was now guarded by the dog Bodo in the valley of the river.
 The river was given the name Bode after the giant Bodo who was now under a spell.